anyions/aws-tag-tools/README.md

 ### Prerequisites

 - Python 3.11 or higher is required.
-- If not explicitly specifying credentials (e.g., AK/SK or profile), AWS CLI credentials must be configured.
+- If not explicitly specifying credentials (e.g., AK/SK or profile name), the AWS CLI credential must be configured.
 - IAM role with permissions for the specified AWS services.
 For example, to add tags to Amazon EC2 instances, you must have the following permissions:
     - ec2:DescribeInstances